theripper93/ropes/README.md

 Now select anything (a token, a drawing, a template etc..) and run the Add to Rope macro When you added the elements you want run the End Rope Macro

-### Bood on hit
-The bigger the hit, the more the blood.
-Configure manual blood scale, violence level, and blood trails